erenyusufduran/toolkit/README.md

 - Get a random string of length n
 - Upload a file to a specified directory
 - Create a directory, including all parent directories, if it does not already exist
+- Create a URL safe slug from a string

 ## Installation